Why Join a CKD Support Group?

 Living with a chronic condition like kidney disease can leave you feeling isolated and alienated among family members, friends, and colleagues who don’t experience the challenges you wrestle with day to day and moment to moment.

-Fortunately, there are both peer- and facilitator-led support groups for kidney disease patients available where you can:
+Fortunately, there are both peer- and facilitator-led support groups available where you can:

 - safely share your emotions

 - hear first-hand experiences of living with the disease and its treatments

 So, where are those support groups, and how do you find them?

 7 Easy Ways to Find CKD Support Groups

 Here is a sampling of in-person and online support groups and locators for people living with CKD nationwide.